haiwen/seafile-admin-docs/manual/upgrade/upgrade_notes_for_13.0.x.md

 * Redis is recommended to be used as memcache server
 * (Optional) S3 configuration can be done via environment variables and is much simplified
 * Elastic search is now have its own yml file
+* The Nginx bundled in seafile docker image no longer generates and reads configurations from mapped volume.
+The Nginx is used for servering static files in Seahub, and map the ports of different components in seafile docker image to a single 80 port.

 Breaking changes